CulleyLab/FouRD/ReadMe.txt

 ***FouRD - Fourier Ring Depolarisation***
 MATLAB implimentation v1.0 01/11/23

 *Program to measure, calibrate and correct fluorescence polarisation effect in microscopy images of fiberous structures.
-Submitted with the paper "Characterisation and correction of polarisation effects in fluorescently labelled fibres" to the Journal of Microscopy.*
+Submitted with the paper "Characterisation and correction of polarisation effects in fluorescently labelled fibres" to the Journal of Microscopy 3/11/23.*

 ***FouRD implemented in the file FouRD_PolCor.m***	Richard J. Marsh